-Indonesia (or just straight up Indo as it's called in the surf lexicon), is a Southeast Asian nation made up of thousands of volcanic islands, is home to hundreds of ethnic groups speaking many different languages.
-It’s is known for its beaches, volcanoes and jungles sheltering elephants, tigers and Komodo dragons—not to mention it's thumping surf.
+Indonesia (or just straight up Indo as it's called in the surf lexicon), is a Southeast Asian nation made up of thousands of volcanic islands and is home to hundreds of ethnic groups speaking many different languages.
+It is known for its beaches, volcanoes, and jungles sheltering elephants, tigers, and Komodo dragons—not to mention it's thumping surf.

-Thanks to Rory at Indo Surf Camps for helping with the content for this article—if you are planning a trip that way please contact them at email@example.com
+Thanks to Rory at Indo Surf Camps for helping with the content of this article.
+If you are planning a trip that way, please contact them at email@example.com

 Beginners will find ideal set-ups along Kuta and Legian Beaches.
 This is the heart of the tourist centre of Bali.
 It’s a really long stretch of beach with fun peaks all the way along and there are many surf schools and surfboard rentals here.